Haizea

 Haizea ('Wind') was a Basque band, playing psychedelic rock, progressive rock and folk-rock.
 Haizea released two albums, Haizea and Hontz Gaua.
 The first album Haizea was released in 1977 (IOIOTS-149 LS), being more folk than progressive.
 The second album, Hontz gaua (XOXOA 111 03) was released in 1979, as psychedelic folk.

-The band's line up was originally Xabier Lasa (guitar and voice) (later Txomin Artola); C. Busto (drums, percussion and xilophon) (later C. Busto Hondar); Xabier Iriondo (flute and guitar); Gabriel Berrena (contrabass and electric bass); and Amaia Zubiria (vocals).
+The band's line up was originally Xabier Lasa (guitar and voice) (later Txomin Artola); C. Busto (drums, percussion and xilophone) (later C. Busto Hondar); Xabier Iriondo (flute and guitar); Gabriel Berrena (contrabass and electric bass); and Amaia Zubiria (vocals).

 Haizea album

 The album Haizea contains the following tracks: